Tahmid2019/Doc_ML_Process/Classification_Problem.md

 - **Validation Set**: Intermediately, during model tuning and to check for overfitting.
 - **Testing Set**: At the end, after the model has been trained and validated, to evaluate its performance on unseen data.

+### Understanding Correlation and Covariance

+#### Correlation
+- **Definition**: Measures the strength and direction of the linear relationship between two variables.
+- **Range**: From -1 to +1.
+  - A value of +1 implies a perfect positive linear relationship.
+  - A value of -1 implies a perfect negative linear relationship.
+  - A value of 0 implies no linear relationship.
+- **Interpretation**: Indicates the degree to which two variables move in relation to each other.
+  - Positive correlation means that as one variable increases, the other also increases.
+  - Negative correlation means that as one variable increases, the other decreases.

+#### Covariance
+- **Definition**: Measures how much two random variables vary together.
+- **Range**: Can take any value between negative infinity to positive infinity.
+  - A positive value indicates that the variables tend to move in the same direction.
+  - A negative value indicates that the variables tend to move in opposite directions.
+- **Interpretation**: Used to determine the relationship's direction but not its strength, due to the lack of normalization in its calculation.

+#### Architecture of Matrices

+- **Correlation Matrix**:
+  - Square matrix with dimensions equal to the number of variables.
+  - Diagonal elements are always 1 (as a variable is perfectly correlated with itself).
+  - Off-diagonal elements contain correlation coefficients between variables.
+  - Symmetric about the diagonal.

+- **Covariance Matrix**:
+  - Square matrix, similar in dimension to the correlation matrix.
+  - Diagonal elements represent variances of individual variables.
+  - Off-diagonal elements represent covariances between variables.
+  - Also symmetric about the diagonal.

+#### Key Differences
+1. **Scale Dependence**: Covariance is influenced by the scale of measurement, while correlation is not.
+2. **Interpretability**: Correlation provides a scaled and more interpretable measure of relationship strength.
+3. **Matrix Values**: In correlation matrices, values are confined to [-1, 1], unlike covariance matrices.

+In summary, covariance gives a sense of whether two things vary together, but correlation provides a scaled and clearer picture of how well they vary together.

 ## Notes
 A comprehensive understanding of these miscellaneous concepts is crucial for the holistic development and evaluation of classification models.
 They provide the necessary depth and context for effectively tackling real-world problems.